 The roots of this groundbreaking program can be traced back to the Graduate Certificate in Engineering Management, a forward-thinking initiative that thoughtfully integrated select MBA courses into its curriculum.
 Recognizing the inherent synergy between engineering and business education, it became increasingly evident that formalizing a concentration within the MaineMBA program was the logical next step.
 Faye Gilbert, former executive dean of the Maine Business School and a professor of marketing, aptly remarks, “The two fields are perfect complements as many engineers reach a point in their career where they need the business acumen to progress.”

-“The partnership between these two colleges will benefit both the students and the Maine economy,” says Dana Humphrey, dean of the College of Engineering.
-“Engineers are taught to solve incredibly complex problems and make those solutions happen.
+This trailblazing partnership between the Graduate School of Business and the College of Engineering carries vast potential, not only for the students but also for the broader Maine economy.
+Dean Dana Humphrey of the College of Engineering underscores this point, emphasizing that engineers are uniquely equipped to tackle complex challenges and transform solutions into reality.
+These problem-solving skills are just as essential in the business world as they are in the realm of engineering.
+Dean Humphrey asserts, “Engineers are taught to solve incredibly complex problems and make those solutions happen.
 This skill set is just as important to the business world as it is to engineering.
 This partnership will allow graduates to not only accelerate their careers in engineering but also give them the business acumen to be successful in a wide range of fields.”